 There are three things that I make sure all my private clients do when wanting to maximize their energy levels – both physically and mentally:

 FIRST – The most important is to make sure you drink lots of water!
 Dehydration is a major cause of fatigue.

 Drink at least half your body weight in ounces.
 So if you weigh 150 lbs, drink a minimum of 75 oz. daily.
 Try to add in a little bit of lemon juice to help alkalize your body and curb your appetite.

 SECOND – Breathe deeply.
 When tired, your body is low in oxygen.
 This is in fact, why you yawn when you’re tired – your body is trying to take in more oxygen.

-So start the day with taking some deep breathes, holding and exhaling slowly.
-Do this 10x in a row, 3x daily.
+So start the day by taking some deep breaths, holding and exhaling slowly.
+Do this 10x in a row, 3x daily.f

 THIRD – Utilize More Natural Energy, 2x daily.
-This was designed to increase oxygen to your cells, improve mitochondria function creating REAL long-term energy and improves memory and cognition.
+This was designed to increase oxygen to your cells, improve mitochondria function create REAL long-term energy, and improves memory and cognition.

 You can watch the short video about how to have real, all-day energy without any negative crashes or hormonal imbalances.